+- (1) Problems:

-- Design for greater ease in dressing.
+- (1) Design for greater ease in dressing.

-- Design for greater social acceptance.
+- (2) Design for greater social acceptance.

-- Fabric chosen for purpose.
+- (3) Fabric chosen for purpose.

-Until 1956, individuals designed and developed clothing for particular patient's need as part-time service.
+- (2) Until 1956, individuals designed and developed clothing for a particular patient's need as part-time service.

-In 1958, Mrs. Helen Cookman started a pilot study: she designed Basic garments:

-- 2 suits for women
+- (3) In 1958, Mrs. Helen Cookman started pilot study: she designed Basic garments - 2 suits for women

-- 2 suits for men
+2 suits for men

-- 2 dresses
+2 dresses

-- 2 blouses
+2 blouses

-- 1 evening skirt
+1 evening skirt

-- Slacks for both sexes
+Slacks for both sexes

-- Man's sport shirt
+Man's sport shirt

-- Wheelchair robe and cape
+Wheelchair robe and cape

-Fabrics were investigated and made-up by various companies, including J. C. Penny Co. and Sears Roebuck Co.
+Fabrics - investigated and made-up by various companies, including J. C. Penny Co. and Sears Roebuck Co.

-Garments were given 6 months' field test by various individuals.
+Garments - given 6 months' field test by various individuals.

-This work led to creation of non-profit 'Clothing Research Inc'.
+- (4) This work led to creation of non-profit 'Clothing Research Inc.'.
 It was planned that design, development and testing of special clothing would be carried out by the Institute of Physical Medicine and Rehabilitation.
 After field-testing, garments would be commercially produced in standard range of sizes on non-profit basis.
 It was also planned to extend the range to all basic garments for children of all ages, winter outerwear, rainwear, night and underwear, etc., for men, women and children.

-From 1958-1959 activities focussed on design, testing and development.
+(5) 1958-1959.
+Activities focussed on design, testing and development.
 Information from 'several hundred' letters following 600 newspaper articles published in U.S., Canada and Europe.

-The principal areas were:
+Principal areas: (a) Development of underclothing.

-- Development of underclothing - Men's shorts, long pants, socks.
+Men's shorts, long pants, socks.

 Lady's bras., girdles, stockings, garters.

 Rubber pants.

-- Rainwear
+(b) Rainwear

-- Analysis of children's problems from observations
+(c) Analysis of children's problems from observations

-- Studies on suitable fabrics
+(d) Studies on suitable fabrics

-- Development and study of closures
+(e) Development and study of closures

-Clothing Res.
+(6) Clothing Res.
 Inc. conducted market survey.
 Two retailers offered to distribute if market warranted.
-Six articles in a range of sizes were manufactured; 20,000 copies of an illustrative catalogue distributed to professional persons, rehabilitation centers, individuals as result of articles, conferences and dress shows.
+Six articles in range of sizes were manufactured; 20,000 copies of an illustrative catalogue distributed to professional persons, rehabilitation centers, individuals as result of articles, conferences and dress shows.
 Garments sold subject to return (returns were 13%).

-Experience showed:
+(7) Experience showed:

-- Not such a large market as expected. - Not possible to ensure information reached patients in need of clothing - perhaps because of confidentiality of information on disabled. - Not enough doctors co-operated - articles in Journal A.M.A. and N.Y.
+(a) Not such a large market as expected. (b) Not possible to ensure information reached patients in need of clothing - perhaps because of confidentiality of information on disabled. (c) Not enough doctors co-operated - articles in Journal A.M.A. and N.Y.
 State J. of Med. only prompted 100 enquiries.

-Director and Staff of Clothing Res.
-Inc. satisfied no mass market exists, but book (Functional Fashions for the Physically Handicapped by Helen Cookman and Muriel Zimmerman) of illustrations, ideas, experience proposed and remaining stock of clothing used as demonstration aid.
+(8) Director and Staff of Clothing Res.
+Inc. satisfied no mass market exists, but book of illustrations, ideas, experience proposed and remaining stock of clothing used as demonstration aid.